allisonmolski/latin101portfolio/translation2.md

 What type of grammatical construction is ab Iove?
  It is the agent of the sentence, translating to "by".

 What tense is erat and what are the principle parts of the verb it comes from?
 Erat is the imperfect, and it comes from the verb sum, esse, fui, futurus, which means to be.

 C. Translation
 Please translate the passage into idiomatic English.
-Long ago, Prometheus, first son of Lapetus, was fashioning humans out of mud.
+Long ago, Prometheus, first son of Iapetus, was fashioning humans out of mud.
 At the same time, Vulcanus was making a woman out of mud.
 Minerva gave a soul to this woman and all of the gods sent gifts to her.
 Because of it she was given the name Pandora.
 Pandora was given to Epimetheus in marriage by Jove.
 Her sister was Pyrrha, the first mortal.